White Lies (band): Ritual (2011)

 In an interview with the BBC's Newsbeat programme, McVeigh stated that due to the nature of the band's songwriting techniques clashing with their difficult touring schedules, there will be no new White Lies material until 2010.
 Despite this, McVeigh has mentioned that the ambitious recording of "Nothing to Give" and "The Price of Love" (from To Lose My Life...) act as a taster of the different sound to come on their sophomore release.
 In September 2009, the band released "Taxidermy" as a digital download through iTunes for the first time.
 A live favourite amongst fans, the track had previously only been released on the (now deleted) vinyl release of "To Lose My Life".
 During the same month, the band supported Kings of Leon's tour of the United States, and Coldplay's tour of the United Kingdom.
 As well as this, the band played their own headline tour across Europe during October—November 2009, including some of their biggest shows to date in the UK.
 A number of the tour dates were later cancelled, due to McVeigh falling ill during their concert in Munich, Germany.
 Having fully recovered in time for the beginning of their UK dates, the tour continued as normal, with cancelled dates being rescheduled for February 2010.

 On 13 February 2010, White Lies became the first high-profile artist to perform at the FAC251 music venue in Manchester.
 The band played there again on 14 February, with tickets for the second show made available exclusively through the band's website.
 The performances were the band's only scheduled headline performances of 2010.
 Both concerts sold out in a matter of minutes, with 38,000 people applying for the 400 tickets available.
-As well as this, the band showed their mutual love of Muse at a number of European stadium shows between June and September 2010, and played the 2010 V Festival in the United Kingdom.
+As well as this, they supported Muse across a number of European stadium shows between June and September 2010.
+In August 2010 the band played the 4Music stage at V Festival; also featuring the likes of Paloma Faith, The Temper Trap and David Guetta, the stage was lauded as a major success for the festival.

 In November 2010, White Lies confirmed that their second album, Ritual, had been completed and would be released on 17 January 2011.
 Produced by Alan Moulder, the album's first single "Bigger than Us" was released on 3 January 2011.
 An eleven date tour of the United Kingdom was also announced for February 2011.